 I. APPLICATION DEADLINE

 The student must submit an application for admission to both the college and the MLT program.
-The annual deadline date for program application is May 15th.
+The preferred method is an online application, but the program will accept a paper application turned in to the Allied Health office before the application deadline.
+The annual deadline date for program application is June 1st.
 If the number of qualified applicants falls below the maximum enrollment of 18, the admission date may be extended for new applicants.
 Application for admission to the MLT program is considered for one application period only.
 Students who wish to be considered for admission to the next entering class must submit a new application.

 The MLT program requires 24 months for completion.
 A student may enroll in the summer or fall term following notice of admission.

 To be considered for admission, a student must have:

 (1) a minimum Enhanced ACT composite score of 19 or equivalent

 (2) have completed at least 10 semester hours of college credit (excluding remedial and developmental courses) in a college curriculum with a minimum overall G.P.A. of 2.5.
 This curriculum must include college level mathematics and/or science courses such as biology or chemistry, which require laboratory sessions and have been completed within the past 5 years.

 Applicants 21 years of age and over with no previously recorded ACT scores are not required to take the ACT or equivalent tests but must complete college academic credits as described above in order to be properly evaluated.

 An applicant must have completed the following academic requirements before formal admission to the MLT Program.

 (l) High school algebra I and II or its equivalent (elementary and intermediate Algebra